- What is implantation?

 You may have high expectations during the two weeks of wait for the good news.
 You are overwhelmed with anticipation and anxiety.
 This could release stress hormones which prevent your body from conceiving.

-Keep your cool during this period.
+Keep yourself cool during this period.
 Dream about getting pregnant but do not make it your obsession.
 Keep yourself busy and take up the tasks that you love to do.
 This will keep your emotions under check.

 3. Rethink about natural therapies, herbs and supplements you are already taking:

 Certain natural therapies will affect the uterus and thus prevent implantation.
-Avoid practices such as castor oil packs, self-fertility massage, Maya abdominal massage and Radiant Womb therapeutic oil.
+Avoid practices such as castor oil packs, self-fertility massage, abdominal massage and Radiant Womb therapeutic oil.
 All of these therapies are fine before ovulation but not at the time of implantation.

 You can continue with acupuncture and herbal programs and prenatal vitamin supplements.